All About Eve 1950 in Review and The Art of Deception, Ambition and Betrayal

 Eve is portrayed as a starstruck fan who admires Margo and wants to be like her.
 Posed as an innocent, big fan of Margo she claimed to have watched all of the acts by Margo Channing, and took advantage of Karen’s friendship with Margo Channing in order to go close to her.
 But only Addison DeWitt, the theatre critic understood the real motive of Eve, who even dreamed to steal her benefactor Karen’s husband.

-On the other hand, Margo always doubted that her husband Bill is in love with that innocent junior girl who was full of curiosity about theatre.
+On the other hand, Margo always doubted that her husband Bill was in love with that innocent junior girl who was full of curiosity about theatre.
 Margo’s insecurity was mostly based on the fact that she is older than him while she was 40 and Bill was 32.
 She was apprehended in the traditional concept of marriage that men should be older than women.

 Eve uses her charm and manipulative skills to get close to Margo and her circle of friends.
 She begins to ingratiate herself with the group, using flattery and deceit to get ahead.
 As she rises in the theatre world, she becomes increasingly ruthless and ambitious, stopping at nothing to achieve her goals.
 She studied everything, the way she talks, walks, eats and behaves.